 Scientific Profile of CBD

 Scientifically, CBD is anti-inflammatory, analgesic and anti-anxiety.
-CBD is not psychoactive and will not get you "high" no matter how much is taken.
+CBD is not psychoactive and will not get you high no matter how much is taken.
 CBD can be purchased over-the-counter and a doctor's prescription is not necessary.
 A form of hemp that has been genetically modified does not exist, so all CBD and hemp oil derived products are pure, natural and non-GMO.
-Cannabidiol and hemp is gluten free and non-toxic.
+Cannabidiol and hemp are gluten-free and non-toxic.

 Cannabinoids – Cannabis sativa contains more than 100 different compounds called phytocannabinoids that can affect the human body in various ways.
 Cannabinoids include CBG (cannabigerol), CBN (cannabinol) as well as CBD and THC.